Last Updated on May 7, 2022 by Shaun Snapp

 Does that add up to the #2 spot?
 I need someone good at math to help me out with this one.
 Does anyone have Bill McDermott’s number?
 His data is always so reliable.

 It seems reasonable for customers to ask SAP salespeople to apologize to them for telling them that SAP would not support Oracle after 2017.
-That looks quite dishonest, especially after that date has now passed.
+That doesn’t look very ethical, especially after that date has now passed.

-In the many articles that followed on HANA, I was repeatedly told by people that worked for SAP or for large SAP consulting companies that I did not get it.
+In the many articles that followed on HANA, I was repeatedly told by people who worked for SAP or large SAP consulting companies that I did not get.
 That HANA was going to be a huge success, and I simply lacked the vision.
 I was exposed to many discussions by people that knew little about databases or comparative database designs that HANA was the future.
 This is what it is like working in SAP.
 When you work in SAP, you are expected to mindlessly and loyally support the notion that SAP is the best at everything.
-And that the mere existence of an SAP product, means that this product should be used — because it is SAP.
+The mere existence of an SAP product means that this product should be used — because it is SAP.
 The lunacy of people talking about things they did not understand reached a fever pitch when I was condescended by a recruiter about how HANA would be so great and that I was not getting it.
-That is right people, a recruiter — that is a person who never touches much less sees any of the systems that they place people for, who worked for Dickenson and Associates, explained to me that I needed to get on the “HANA train.”
-He told that his only reason for supporting HANA was not to staff HANA resources, but was related to making the world a better place.
+That is right, people, a recruiter — that is a person who never touches much less sees any of the systems that they place people for, who worked for Dickenson and Associates, explained to me that I needed to get on the “HANA train.”
+He said that his only reason for supporting HANA was not to staff HANA resources but was related to making the world a better place.
 (I can’t make this stuff up)

 How To Deflect That You Were Wrong About HANA

 A little while ago, I began to notice a pattern in the rhetoric with people I would debate, which is the topic of the article How to Deflect That You Were Wrong About HANA.
-This described an argumentative style that moved away from the main proposals of HANA when challenged on them, to stating that HANA was “so much more” than a database.
+This described an argumentative style that moved away from HANA’s main proposals when challenged on them to stating that HANA was “so much more” than a database.
 Then the topic was changed to the HANA Cloud Platform or HANA Studio, etc..
 SAP had simply come up with several products and had slapped the name HANA on them.
-This created a lot of confusion but allowed HANA proponents to substantially move the topic in other areas, and to declare that HANA was a “platform.”
+This created a lot of confusion but allowed HANA proponents to substantially move the topic in other areas and declare that HANA was a “platform.”
 We covered the accuracy of the information providers around HANA in the article Who Got it Wrong and Who Got it Right on HANA?